strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     <TabItem value="OWN-REPO" label="Own existing repo & Strapi project">

-    4.a.
-Click on the **Connect GitHub repositories** button.
+    4.a. (optional) If you are creating a project for the first time, you may first have to select a git provider: either GitHub or GitLab.
+If you already created a project with one git provider, you can afterward create another project using another provider by clicking on the **Switch git provider** button and selecting either GitHub or GitLab.

     :::tip
-    Connect the GitHub account and/or organizations that own the repository or repositories you want to deploy.
+    Connect the GitHub or GitLab account and/or organizations that own the repository or repositories you want to deploy.
 This can be different from the account that owns the Strapi Cloud account.
     :::

     4.b.
-If you have already given Strapi Cloud access to all repositories of your GitHub account, go directly to the next step.
-If not, you will be redirected to a GitHub modal where you will have to allow Strapi Cloud permission to access your repositories (more information in the [GitHub documentation](https://docs.github.com/en/apps/overview)).
+If you have already given Strapi Cloud access to all repositories of your GitHub or GitLab account, go directly to the next step.
+If not, you will be redirected to a modal where you will have to allow Strapi Cloud permission to access some or all your repositories on GitHub/GitLab (more information in the [GitHub](https://docs.github.com/en/apps/overview) and [GitLab](https://docs.gitlab.com/ee/integration/oauth_provider.html#view-all-authorized-applications) documentations).

     4.c.
 Back in the project creation interface, select your *Account* and a *Repository*.

     <ThemedImage
-    alt="Selecting GitHub account and repository"
+    alt="Selecting git account and repository"
     sources={{
         light: '/img/assets/cloud/account-repo-selection.png',
         dark: '/img/assets/cloud/account-repo-selection_DARK.png',